d-robbins-cmd/react-tictactoe/README.md

-A simple tic tac toe game for learning React
+A simple tic tac toe game for learning React basics.
+No biggie.